-AS & A LEVEL
+A LEVEL

 Paper 1

 Listening, reading and translation (40%)

 Paper 2:

-Written response to works and translation (30%) Paper 3: Speaking (30%) COMPLIMENTARY SUBJECTS Geography, History, Psychology, Sociology, Physics, Chemistry, English Literature and French.
-OVERVIEW German is widely known as the language of the Dichter und Denker, writers and thinkers.
-A-level German helps students develop confident, effective communication skills and a thorough understanding of the culture of countries and communities where German is spoken.
-This specification develops an interest in, and enthusiasm for, language learning and encourages students to consider their study of the language in a broader context, he specification will require students to develop their ability to write and speak in German with accurate grammar and syntax for a range of purposes and to understand written or spoken German in a variety of contexts and genres.

-ENTRY REQUIREMENTS GCSE German at Grade 7 or above and four other subjects, including English Language and Mathematics at Grade 4 or above.
+Written response to works and translation (30%) Paper 3: Speaking (30%) COMPLIMENTARY SUBJECTS Geography, History, Psychology, Sociology, Business, English Literature, English Language and Law OVERVIEW German is widely known as the language of the Dichter und Denker, writers and thinkers.
+A Level German helps students develop confident, effective communication skills and a thorough understanding of the culture of countries and communities where German is spoken.
+This specification develops an interest in, and enthusiasm for, language learning and encourages students to consider their study of the language in a broader context.
+The specification will require students to develop their ability to write and speak in German with accurate grammar and syntax for a range of purposes and to understand written or spoken German in a variety of contexts and genres.
+ENTRY REQUIREMENTS GCSE German at Grade 6 or above and four other subjects, including GCSE English Language and Mathematics at Grade 4 or above.
 This course is suitable for people who have studied GCSE German, feel passionate about it and wish to study the language at a higher level.
-CAREER LINKS For a university application, taking on an additional language indicates your interest in and aptitude for learning allowing you to read, understand and cite academic papers, journals and textbooks in other languages, which may be out of the reach of others.
+CAREER LINKS For a university application, taking on an additional language indicates your interest in and aptitude for learning.
+This helps you to read, understand and cite academic papers, journals and textbooks in other languages, which may be out of the reach of others.
 This puts you at an obvious advantage, because it gives you added knowledge and access to a greater breadth of academic opinion.
 Languages are in demand and can be used in almost any career, particularly within businesses that trade internationally.
-Language specialists work for a huge variety of employers and sectors, including: business services; charity work; engineering; media; museums and libraries public administration teaching, tourism, transport and logistics.
+Language specialists work for a huge variety of employers and sectors, including business services, charity work, engineering, media, museums and libraries, public administration, teaching, tourism, transport and logistics.